abuaboud/liquid-automation/README.md

 #### Solution:
 There is a lot of fancy solutions
 - Make transparent panel over game applet and draw on it
-- Inject a callback for your Draw method in canvas class located in game jar
+- Inject a callback for your draw method in canvas class located in game jar
-- Use reflection to set Game Canvas Variable to your own Canvas
+- Use reflection to set game canvas variable to your own Canvas

 # Top fancy features